galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 # Isoform analysis with **IsoformSwitchAnalyzeR**

-IsoformSwitchAnalyzeR is a open-source R package that enables both  analyze changes in genome-wide patterns of alternative splicing and specific gene isoforms switch consequences (note: alternative splicing literally will result in isoform switches).
-An advantage of IsoformSwitchANalyzeR over other approaches is that it allows allows to integrate multiple layes of information, such as previously annotatated coding sequences, de-novo coding potential predictions, protein domains and signal peptides.
+IsoformSwitchAnalyzeR is an open-source R package that enables both  analyze changes in genome-wide patterns of alternative splicing and specific gene isoforms switch consequences (note: alternative splicing literally will result in isoform switches).
+An advantage of IsoformSwitchANalyzeR over other approaches is that it allows allows to integrate multiple layers of information, such as previously annotated coding sequences, de-novo coding potential predictions, protein domains and signal peptides.
 In addition, IsoformSwitchAnalyzeR facilitates identification of IS by making use of a new statistical methods that tests each individual isoform for differential usage, identifying the exact isoforms involved in an isoform switch ({% cite isoformswitchanalyzer %})

 > <comment-title>Nonsense mediated decay</comment-title>
 >